 Fingers and fingernails are easy to injure.
 People can catch them in doors, pinch them under a heavy object, or catch them on something and cause a rip.

 Any number of traumatic events can cause a small or large split.
 If the injury is severe, it may also affect the nail bed.

 A common symptom of anxiety is picking or biting at the nails.
 When this occurs regularly, the nail’s strength decreases.
 This can lead to them splitting more easily.

-In other cases, a person may split a nail while picking at it.
+In other cases, someone may split a nail while picking at it.

 Excessive exposure to moisture

-Being well hydrated is important to nail health, but submerging them in or constantly exposing them to water can weaken a person’s nails.
+Keeping the nails well hydrated is important to their health, but constantly exposing them to water can weaken a person’s nails.